grayleonard/node-youtube-resumable-upload/README.md

 How to Use
 ==========

+Requires OAuth2 tokens from google - packages such as `googleapis` (the official nodejs client), `Passport` and `google-auth-cli` can be used.

 Install with `npm install node-youtube-resumable-upload`

 The module returns the video metadata that Google responds with on a successful upload.